Jxstxs/keystack.nvim/README.md

 local keystack = require("keystack")

 keystack.config({
-    default_opts = { silent = true },
+    -- the options which will be used when no options were given inside the mapping default_opts = { silent = true },
-    default_exit_key = "q",
-    default_mode = "n",
+    -- the key to exit the "Group" when no exit key is given inside the mapping default_exit_key = "q",
+    -- the mode which will be used when no mode is given inside the mapping default_mode = "n",

+    -- where the "Groups" are defined
     mappings = {
+        -- name of the Group
         ["page_moving"] = {
             exit_key = "<C-H>",
             mode = "n",
             opts = { silent = true },
             maps = {
+                -- key = command
                 ["<C-J>"] = "<C-D>",
                 ["<C-K>"] = "<C-U>",
             }